 One study found that all adolescents eat too many calories at quick service restaurants, but overweight adolescents are especially susceptible to overeating when eating out.
 Although most restaurants have lower-calorie options and healthy choices, most teens go for the high-calorie burgers, chicken nuggets, French fries and unlimited refills of soft drinks.

 Behavioral research shows that environmental cues — such as large plates and big cups — encourage us to eat and drink more than if plates and cups were smaller, so consider scaling back on plate and cup size for everyone in the family.

-Finally, snacking, like eating frequency, may not be related to obesity.
+Eating frequently can also help keep hunger at bay.
+Active children may need to eat two or three nutritious snacks in addition to three meals a day.
+Keeping these frequent meals and snacks at kid-sized portions will keep calories in check.
+Snacking, like eating frequency, may not be related to obesity.
 Kids like to snack, and it can be a good way to increase nutrient intake.
 Just keep the snacks healthy (fruits, veggies, whole grains, nuts and low-fat dairy foods) and keep portion sizes small.
 Remember, snacks should not be meal replacements.